Chapter 2 : Bonfires and Brie

 I choke on my pumpkin juice.
 “Oh, summer love, y’know,” I say casually, trying not to laugh.
 I know having everyone in school know about her romantic escapades is about the last thing that Emmeline wants.
 And having Sirius and James know would eventually ensure that.

 “Hmm, interesting,” he says with a smirk.
 “And what about you, Rora?
 Any summer flings?”
 He is staring at me furtively, yet intensely now.
 I am a bit caught off guard.
 I don’t think he’s ever directly inquired about my romantic jaunts in the world of snogging and shagging before.
-And I’m not quite sure what to make of it.

 “Uh, no not really,” I spurt out awkwardly.